Customatics/VSTS-TFS-Integration/README.md

 7. Enter schedule titles you want to run, each one must be entered from a new line.
 8. Enter schedule ids, each one must be entered from a new line.
 Using id is preferable, because schedule title can be changed.
 9. TFS: Add Test build step "Publish Test Results" to your build definition.
-VSTS: Add a task " Publish Test Results " to the previously added agent phase.
+Azure DevOps: Add a task " Publish Test Results " to the previously added agent phase.
 10. Choose JUnit report format.
 Enter JUnit report file name.
 It MUST be the same you've entered in point 5.
 11. Run your schedule and get results.
 Enjoy!
 12. Check build results in a detailed report, which can be found in Build summary